soxueren/atsd/installation/ubuntu-debian-offline.md

 >> /etc/apt/sources.list.d/axibase.list'
 ```

-Download atsd package including its dependencies to `atsd_with_dependencies` directory.
+Download the ATSD package, including its dependencies, to the `atsd_with_dependencies` directory.

 ```
 sudo apt-get update